- Welcome

 Progress to Date:

-The Creativity Committee began with a comprehensive literature review and visits to schools that focus on creativity, and progressed to crafting a working definition of creativity for Evergreen, implementing ongoing professional development for all faculty and staff, and working to develop a rubric to assess student creativity in classroom activities.
+The committee began with a comprehensive literature review and site visits to schools that focus on creativity.
+Then, committee members progressed to crafting a working definition of creativity for Evergreen, implementing ongoing professional development for all faculty and staff, and working to develop a rubric to assess student creativity in classroom activities.

 Still to Come:

-In addition to continuing professional development and implementing new systems for building in creativity throughout our program, the team is excited for another step.
+In addition, the team is excited for another step.
 Once the new Early Childhood Center is built, we will renovate vacated spaces on the current campus specifically to support creative expression, potentially including visual arts gallery space and performance spaces.

 Early Childhood